Corfu: Geography

-The second range culminates in the mountain of Santi Jeca, or Santa Decca, as it is known having been latinised from the Greek name Άγιοι Δέκα (Hagioi Deka), or the Ten Saints.
-The whole island, composed as it is of various limestone formations, presents great diversity of surface.
-Beaches are found in Agios Gordis, the Korission Lagoon, Agios Georgios, Marathia, Kassiopi, Sidari, Palaiokastritsa and many others.
-Corfu is located near the Kefalonia geological fault formation; earthquakes have occurred.
+The second range culminates in the mountain of Santi Jeca, or Santa Decca, as it is known, which derives its name from the Greek Άγιοι Δέκα (Hagioi Deka) or the Ten Saints.
+The whole island, composed as it is of various limestone formations, presents a great diversity of surface.
+Beaches are found in Agios Gordis, the Korission Lagoon, Agios Georgios, Marathia, Kassiopi, Sidari, Palaiokastritsa, and many others.
+Corfu is located near the Kefalonia geological fault; earthquakes have occurred there.

 Corfu's coastline spans 217 km including capes; its highest point is Mount Pantokrator (906 m); and the second Stravoskiadi, at 849 m.
-The full extent of capes and promontories take in Agia Aikaterini, Drastis to the north, Lefkimmi and Asprokavos to the southeast, and Megachoro to the south.
-Two islands are also to be found at a middle point of Gouvia and Corfu Bay, which extends across much of the eastern shore of the island; are known as Lazareto and Ptychia (or Vido).
+The full extent of the capes and promontories includes Agia Aikaterini, Drastis to the north, Lefkimmi and Asprokavos to the southeast, and Megachoro to the south.
+Two islands are also found at the midpoint between Gouvia and Corfu Bay, which extends across much of the eastern shore of the island, and are known as Lazareto and Ptychia (or Vido).